mcdope/wrpdistributor/INTEGRATION.md

 Simply upserts the session, which causes the lastUsed timestamp to be set to the current date and time.
 This prevents this session from being garbage collected / shutdown.

-Recommendations: Monitor user activity, as long as the user continue scrolling the content or is filling some form issue periodically a
+Recommendations: Monitor user activity, as long as the user continues scrolling the content or is filling some form issue periodically a HEAD request to make sure the session doesn't get killed while the user is doing "work".

-HEAD request to make sure the session doesn't get killed while the user is doing "work".
+Important note:

-Important note: Currently there is no "cleanup" implemented, so the exact interval you should issue such request is not yet determined.
+Currently there is no "cleanup" implemented, so the exact interval you should issue such a request is not yet determined.
-For now plan with like "every 5minutes unused sessions will be shutdown".
-I will not be shorter than that, but maybe it will be longer then that.
+For now, you can plan with like "every 5-minutes unused sessions will be shutdown".
+I will not be shorter than that, but maybe it will be longer than that.
-But definitly already implement this, cleanup will be implemented without prior notice!
+But definitely already implement this, cleanup will be implemented without prior notice!

 #### Response ####
 | Property      | Value |